Children with cancer treated in Kyiv hospital basement as fighting continues

 Lysytsia told The Post she had spent the past four nights at the hospital along with her husband, who is also a doctor, and their two children, ages 5 and 3.

-Like her younger patients, her children are “scared” but “they don’t realize the big problem of what’s happened,” she said.
+Like her younger patients, her children are scared but “they don’t realize the big problem of what’s happened,” she said.
 Teenage patients are more aware, Lysytsia added, with some suffering from panic attacks because of the crisis.

 “It’s uncomfortable conditions for them,” she said.
 “For sure they don’t like it, but it’s better to be in safety.”